danielbodart/portical/README.md

     ports:
       - '25565:25565' # This is the port that will be exposed on the host (when in bridge network mode)
     labels:
-    - 'portical.upnp.forward=25565:25565' # This is the port that will be exposed on your router
+    - 'portical.upnp.forward=published' # This will forward 25565 to 25565 on the container (see ports section)

   # This is another service we are going to expose to the internet (for illustration purposes only)
   nginx: